adolfogp/SuperDuo/alexandria/README.md

 * Removed cursor column searching from the CursorAdapter and replaced it with direct column access (constants for the columns corresponding to the projection).
 * Replaced the use of ViewHolder in the CursorAdapter with Data Binding Library.
+* Renamed member variables, so they are prefixed by 'm' as required by the standard.
+* Removed logic from views (Fragments) and placed it in view models.